 Shared Secrets & Unshared Secrets

-An example of a secret that you don’t share is a cryptographic private key.
-You use the private key to perform sensitive cryptographic operations (e.g., sign data, key agreement, etc.) but you never share this key with anyone else.
+An example of a cyber system secret that you don’t share is a cryptographic private key.
+You use the private key to save to perform sensitive cryptographic operations (e.g., sign data, key agreement, etc.), but you never share this cyber system secret key to save with anyone else.
 In this case, the other party gets a byproduct of using your secret (i.e., receives signed data) but never accesses the secret itself.

 Safeguarding Unshared Secets

-This allows for a useful security capability: storing these secrets in a non-exportable fashion, typically in a hardware-protected device.
-By doing this, your secret stays safe from outside attackers as well as insider threats.
+This allows for a useful cybersecurity capability: storing these secrets in a non-exportable fashion, typically in a hardware-protected device.
+By doing this, your cyber system secret stays safe from outside attackers as well as insider threats.
 The most common method to protect these types of secrets is via a hardware security module (HSM).

-An HSM is a physical computing device, often with tamper resistant protection mechanisms, that performs cryptographic operations without exposing its cryptographic keys.
-HSMs provide a high level of security.
+An HSM is a physical computing device, often with tamper-resistant protection mechanisms, that performs cryptographic operations without exposing its cryptographic keys.
+HSMs provide a high level of cybersecurity.

-While secrets managers and HSMs generally serve two different (but similar) purposes, some secrets managers can strengthen their security by encrypting their secrets with a non-exportable encryption key from an HSM.
+While secrets managers and hardware security modules (HSMs) generally serve two different (but similar) purposes, some secrets managers can strengthen their security by encrypting their secrets with a non-exportable encryption key from an HSM.

 - Ease of Use – Interfacing with an HSM can be challenging, particularly for companies with limited cryptographic experience.

 - Performance – Integrations that are improperly architected or implemented can have serious performance issues, especially when processing large amounts of data.

 - Ease of Deployment – Deploying and maintaining a cybersecurity solution can be challenging, especially when it must integrate with existing infrastructure (e.g., IAM).